 My inspiration comes in many forms.
 When working in coloured pencil it is the colour of the plant that attracts me, but when working in graphite pencil it is the intricate structure and detail of something that’s twisted and dried up for the part that gives inspiration.
 I particularly enjoy the structure of ferns and seed pods and feel that they make perfect subjects in either graphite or coloured pencil.

 My work in forms part of many private collections including the RHS Lindley Library, the Hunt Institute in Pennsylvania, and the Plant Sciences Division of Nottingham University.

-Botanical Drawing using Graphite and Coloured Pencils by Sue Vize (Crowood Press) is due for release in June 2016.
+My book Botanical Drawing using Graphite and Coloured Pencils (Crowood Press) was released in June 2016.